 1. Statistics Benefit the Group Who Collected the Information

-2. The Market Research Sample Size Is Small
+2. Small Sample Size

-3. Statistic Error Margins Are Too Large
+3. Error Margins Are Too Large

 4. The Sample Representation Is Inaccurate or Biased

-5. Incentives are Inappropriate for the Statistics Sample
+5. Incentives are Inappropriate for the Sample

-6. The Research and Statistics Context Is Not Reported
+6. The Context Is Not Reported

+Remember: just because something sounds authoritative does not mean it is authoritative or reliable.
 When a statistic says that people are now twice as likely to die from something, that could be an example of context not being reported.
 What were the odds of dying from that cause in the first place?
-If they were something like 0.00003 percent, then being two times more likely to die from it could technically be true but is still very misleading, as death from this cause is rare.
+If they were something like 0.00003 percent, then being two times more likely to die from it could technically be true but is still very misleading, as death from this cause is still rare.

 7. The Statistic Flies in the Face of Precedent

-What might someone think if a survey came out tomorrow saying that skin cancer actually is not all that common?
+What might someone think if a survey came out tomorrow saying that skin cancer is not all that common?
 (It is the most common of all cancers, according to the American Cancer Society and many other organizations.)
 Beware of statistics that go against the grain.
 They’re not necessarily wrong, but they are worth approaching with caution.
 Look at the groups sponsoring or carrying out the research.
+Are these reliable?

 The conclusion for businesses and statistics are threefold: